lhoupert/analysis_eel_data/README.md

 git clone https://github.com/lhoupert/analysis_eel_data.git
 ```

-- Create and activate the Conda environment *analysis\_eel\_data* containing the relevant libraries:
+- Create and activate the Conda environment *analysis\_eel\_data* containing the relevant libraries (the creation of the environment can take a few minutes)

 ```
 cd analysis_eel_data